microsoft/fhir-starter/quickstarts/README.md

 The quickstart [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) (ARM) template contained in this folder is intended to replicate, where possible, the `deployFhirStarter.bash` script hosted in this repo (please see [here](https://github.com/microsoft/fhir-starter/tree/main/scripts) to access the `deployFhirStarter.bash` script).
 Unlike the `deployFhirStarter.bash` script, the quickstart ARM template deploys FHIR-Proxy and FHIR-Bulk Loader in addition to Azure API for FHIR (the `deployFhirStarter.bash` script only deploys Azure API for FHIR).
 Continue below for instructions on how to deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader with the quickstart ARM template.

+__Important:__ This quickstart ARM template is not intended for use deploying resources in a production environment.
+Rather, the intended purpose for this ARM template is to deploy resources for an Azure [training environment](https://github.com/microsoft/azure-healthcare-apis-workshop).
+Additional modifications would be needed to support production or production-like environments.

 ## Deploy Azure API for FHIR, FHIR-Proxy, and FHIR-Bulk Loader